There’s a second hero on the launch team of Apollo 12’s Mission Control.

 He added, “Pete.
 And if you do a mode 4, it’ll be on the backup.”

-So FDO conditionally averted a possible disaster on imminent abort, directing the crew to trust neither platform and fly the Service Module manually to get away at any time for the rest of the launch if things went pear-shaped.
+So FDO conditionally averted a possible disaster on imminent abort, directing the crew to trust neither platform and fly the Service Module manually to get away at any time for the rest of the launch if anything else in the launch went pear-shaped.

 Thankfully, no abort of any kind was needed.
-The IU put the S-IVB in the right orbit.
+The IU was unaffected by the lightning strike and put the S-IVB in the right orbit.
 Apollo 12 was able to realign its platform, verify no damage to the spacecraft before TLI, and the rest is history.

 Apollo 12’s Flight Director’s Loop at Launch with animation (by YouTube channel “lunarmodule5”)